breandan/breandan.github.io/_drafts/2020-06-30-graph-computation.md

 \end{align*}
 $$</span>

-# Graph rewriting
+# Graphs, grammatically

-Consider the following system of rules, which operate on computation graphs:
+Consider the following system of rules, which operate on computation graphs, just like before, we can apply the rules to transform the graph:

 (R1) D<sub>x</sub>(X) := 1